KevinKra/Notes/electronics/raspberryPi/readme.md

 1. what is a use case for an `infrared emitter` and `receiver`?
 1. what is a `capacitor`?
 1. what is a `capacitor` like, how is it different?
+1. what charges and discharges faster, a `capacitor` or a `battery`?
+1. what utility does a `capacitor` provide to an electrical circuit?
+1. what is the physical structure of a `capacitor`?
+1. what is a `dielectric` material?
+1. what is a `electrode` material?
+1. on a `capacitor`, what indicates the negative terminal?
+1. what is `potential`?
+1. how can `voltage` be described as pressure (and measured with a multimeter)?
+1. what needs to happen for the `capacitor` to stop supplying charge?
+1. what is `capacitance` and how is it measured?
+1. the voltage (V) value on the capacitor describes what?
+1. what happens to a `capacitor` if you exceed its maximum voltage?
+1. why do we use `capacitors`?
+1. what is `induction`?
+1. should you be careful when working with `capacitors`?
+1. what is a `volt`?
+1. one `amp` equals how many `coulombs`?

 #### Electronics Answers

-1. an `anode` is the `electrode` where electricity moves into.
+1. an `anode`, positive charge, is the `electrode` where electricity moves into.
-1. The `cathode` is the `electrode` where electricity is given out or flows out.
+1. The `cathode`, negative charge, is the `electrode` where electricity is given out or flows out.
 1. A `control circuit` is a special type of circuit used to control the operation of a completely separate power circuit.
 A `main circuit` may have much higher voltage or current than what is appropriate for a `control circuit`, so they're divided.
 1. In electrical engineering, a `switch` is an electrical component that can disconnect or connect the conducting path in an electrical circuit
 1. A `semiconductor` is a substance that has specific electrical properties that enable it to serve as a foundation for computers and other electronic devices.
 A `semiconductor` is a material product **usually comprised of silicon**, which conducts electricity _more_ than an insulator, such as glass, but _less_ than a pure conductor, such as copper or aluminum.